Netzah Yehuda Battalion: Redeployment to the Golan Heights

 In late December 2022, the unit was transferred from the IDF Central Command to the Northern Command in preparation for an 11-month deployment in the Golan Heights.
 The various battalion positions operated, as before, under the arrangements of Haredi practice.

-2023–24 Gaza war
+Gaza war

-Starting from October 7, 2023, in the wake of the Hamas-led attack, soldiers of the Netzah Yehuda battalion participated in the defense of the Gaza border communities and the ensuing Gaza war.
+Starting from October 7, 2023, in the wake of the October 7 attacks, soldiers of the Netzah Yehuda battalion participated in the defense of the Gaza border communities and the ensuing Gaza war.
 They have taken part in combat in the areas of Khan Yunis, Beit Hanoun, Jabalia, and other various locations around the strip.
 An investigation by CNN in July 2024 found members of Netzah Yehuda were training Israeli ground troops and running Gaza operations.

+The battalion's operational activity in the West Bank was suspended by the IDF in April 2026 following an incident in which several soldiers detained CNN journalists and assaulted a cameraman.

 Leahy Law sanction

 In April 2024, Axios reported that the US government plans to sanction the unit under the Leahy Law for human rights violations in the West Bank.
 The ban will prevent the battalion or any members of the battalion from receiving US aid or military training after an investigation by a State Department panel investigated and found sustained human rights violation by members of the battalion.

 Israeli leaders including Benjamin Netanyahu, Yoav Gallant, and Benny Gantz criticized these sanction plans on the grounds that the Israeli justice system independently and adequately responded to the reported human rights violations.
 Israeli Labor Party leader Merav Michaeli called for dismantling the battalion, saying it is killing Palestinians "for no real reason."

 On April 24, it was reported that the US might not impose the sanctions, with conflicting reports emerging.